Your New VU

 The Transfer Student Experience

-The division of the Vice Provost for Academic Affairs offers several academic and community-building programs for transfer students, designed to help this important population develop a sense of belonging within the Vanderbilt community.
+The division of the Vice Provost for Undergraduate Education offers several academic and community-building programs for transfer students, designed to help this important population develop a sense of belonging within the Vanderbilt community.
 Following Transfer Student Orientation, new transfer students have the opportunity to receive one-on-one mentorship from their Transfer Student Leader, attend social events for new and returning transfer students, engage in discussions on the Campus Reading, and more.

 TRANSFER STUDENT LEADERS